Fellaini sets date for announcement on future

-Manchester United midfielder Marouane Fellaini will reveal a decision over his future this weekend, saying there is "no need to wait until the end of the World Cup".
+Manchester United midfielder Marouane Fellaini will reveal a decision over his future on Sunday, saying there is "no need to wait until the end of the World Cup".

 Fellaini has been a divisive figure among United supporters since being signed by David Moyes in September 2013, making just 16 Premier League appearances in his first season at the club.

-He enjoyed a brief renaissance under Jose Mourinho, playing 28 times in the top flight in 2016-2017, but his opportunities were limited again the next season after Paul Pogba's arrival.
+He enjoyed a brief renaissance under Jose Mourinho, playing 28 times in the top flight in 2016-17, but his opportunities were limited again the following season after Paul Pogba's arrival.

 AC Milan sporting director Massimiliano Mirabelli said Fellaini could be a target for the Italian giants and the player did little to cool speculation over his next destination when speaking in Russia ahead of Belgium's Group G match against England on Thursday.